harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 ## Section C: Trade-offs

 ### What are two disadvantages of using MongoDB instead of MySQL for this product catalog?
-Using MongoDB instead of MySQL for the given products_catalog offers flexibility, but it also introduces certain disadvantages.
-Two significant disadvantages are explained below:

-**1. Lack of Strong Relational Integrity and Joins** Using **MongoDB**, a NoSQL document-oriented database, instead of **MySQL**, a relational database, introduces certain limitations when managing a structured product catalog.
+Using **MongoDB**, a NoSQL document-oriented database, instead of **MySQL**, a relational database, introduces certain limitations when managing a structured product catalog.
 Two major disadvantages are discussed below.

----

-### 1. Lack of Strong Relational Integrity and Join Support
+1. Lack of Strong Relational Integrity and Join Support

 MongoDB does not enforce **foreign key constraints** or strict relational integrity.
 In the given product catalog, related data such as **products, reviews, users, and categories** are stored either as embedded documents or as loosely connected collections.